Influenza (Flu) - CVEEP Skip to main content

 Visit

-Flu vaccines offer a targeted defense against the most likely and common strains each year, reducing the risk of infection and potential complications.
-There is also some evidence that flu vaccination can help prevent cardiovascular events associated with flu infection.
+Flu vaccines offer a targeted defense against the most likely strains each year, which can reduce the risk of infection and potential complications.

 Who needs to be protected?